 How to rise in Google

-The process of rising to the first page or even the top three result is a long one.
+The process of rising to the first page or even the top three results is a long one.
 You need the right tools and you need the right plan.
 You need patience and you need to be able to analyze your current data.

 To rise in Google, I use two tools:

-Google Search Console is a great tool to see what keywords people use, what the click through rate to your website is and what position you are.
+Google Search Console is a great tool to see what keywords people use, what the click-through rate to your website is and what position you are.
 You can compare your data as well.
-The newest data unfortunately is 3 days old, so you need patience with growing.
+The newest data, unfortunately, is 3 days old, so you need patience with growing.

 While you can do this all without our SEO plugin, I can’t live without our premium plugin anymore.
 I use the premium plugin to check my internal linking structure and use the link suggestions to make sure I am linking to all relevant posts on my website.

 It’s hard to decide which blog posts to optimize.
 I found out my blog post about a lipstick review I did last year, still generates a lot of traffic.
 I’m not a beauty blogger, but apparently the post hit home.
 But posts I wanted to rank, weren’t ranking at all.
 I picked one of those blog posts and started to optimize it.
 You can do this by completely rereading the text, checking the bullets of our content analysis and adding relevant links to other blog posts – the internal linking tool helps with that, and to link from other relevant posts to this post.
 Orphaned content – content that’s not linked to – is horrible and it’s something you need to fix as soon as possible if you want to rank.

 How to optimize without spending all day optimizing